zoncoen/Array-PrintCols-EastAsian/README.md

 `gap => $gap : Int`

-Set the number op space between array elements.
+Set the number or space between array elements.
 Gap option should be a integer greater than or equal 1.
 Default value is 0.

 `column => $column : Int`